elasticpath/html5-reference-storefront/documentation/theming.md

 Themes take advantage of <a href="http://lesscss.org/">{less}</a>, a powerful dynamic stylesheet language, chosen for its ease of use, dynamism, and widespread adoption.

 Each theme is a set of individual <a href="http://lesscss.org/">{less}</a> files, which, on demand, are compiled into a single <code>style.css</code>.
-The core theme's {less} files are organized according the views, which are output representations of the HTML5 Storefront's features.
+The core theme's {less} files are organized according to the views, which are output representations of the HTML5 Storefront's features.
 For example, <code>cart.less</code> contains the CSS for the cart's view, <code>itemdetail.less</code> contains the CSS for the item's view, and so on.

 By modifying the {less} files you can change the HTML5 Storefront’s look and feel and create your own themes.